• Skip to primary navigation

 So yes, depending on your situation, you might need to help someone with spelling!

-Grade 3
+Grade 3 (Reading, Spelling, Phonics)

-• “Word Ladders”, a reproducible book by Scholastic, is a supplemental resource we’ve enjoyed.
+• “Daily Word Ladders”, a reproducible book by Scholastic, is a supplemental resource we’ve enjoyed.

 • Some of our kids liked to use Target Spelling (Steck-Vaughn) for junior levels; we used to offer these but they are quite pricey and not reproducible.
-They are also harder to judge which level a student might be in.
+(They are also harder to judge which level a student might be in.)

-Grades 4/5
+Grades 4/5 (Reading, Spelling)

-• Spelling curriculum for this level has been created which our kids use and really like!
-Look for it to be included in Reading Sticks or as a title on its own soon!
-(It’s almost ready!)
+• Spelling curriculum for grades 4/5 has been created; our kids use it and really like it!
+Look for it to be included in Reading Sticks or as a title on its own. (“Reading Sticks” is not published yet.)

 • Test-taking Strategies (Remedia Publications) is a good “reading comprehension” resource for teaching students (grades 4-8) how to write tests.
 Our family uses this reproducible book at some point in junior or senior elementary grades.

-Grades 6, 7, and 8
+Grades 6, 7, and 8 (Reading, Spelling)

 • Working with Syllables is available separately now but would also be part of the newer title.

-• On the “off” years (when writing skills are emphasized), it more so means that kids simply enjoy reading a bunch of books and I provide them with a suggested book list.
+• Note 1: On the “off” years (when writing skills are emphasized), it more so means that kids simply enjoy reading a bunch of books and I provide them with a suggested book list.
 I like allowing students to simply read a good variety of literature without the pressure to dissect everything.
 Sometimes it spoils the delight of a book or article if a child/teen “must” write a report to show they have understood the theme or fill in answers to chapter questions and feelings.
 While I agree with doing these sorts of activities with books occasionally, it is only occasionally.

-• I try to present “reading comprehension” as learning useful skills for various subjects.
+• Note 2: For reading comprehension, our family has a variety of lessons which I’d like to compile into the “Literature Studies” title someday.
+This would help to guide learning about some general categories/genres, literary terms and techniques, and practice using one’s own choice of literature for analytical skills.
+I try to present “reading comprehension” as learning useful skills for various subjects.
 Once a specific skill is understood then sure, we’ll review it from time to time but I don’t feel that reading comprehension needs tons of practice in and of itself.
-Nor do literature studies need tons of practice in order to learn to enjoy good literature or respond to how an author expresses something.
-If reading skills can be understood with just a few examples, then those skills can be applied whenever and wherever they are required or desired in the future.
-That ability to apply knowledge to other pieces of literature (including non-fiction) is the main point of why teachers teach reading comprehension!
-We want students to feel confident to apply comprehension skills when reading (or listening to) historical perspectives in textbooks, geography articles, science information books, health-related research versus scams, poetic structures in an essay, absorbing the vivid language of a novel, understanding the richness of a piece of music, etc..
+If reading skills can be understood with just a few examples, then those skills can be applied whenever and wherever they are required or desired in the future (e.g. science, geography, history).
 Too often, I feel that the focus has traditionally been on “content” (studying one piece of literature after another piece of literature to enjoy a different storyline).
 I like to put the focus on the SKILLS needed to enrich comprehension instead, give some examples, and then move on to other topics.

-High School
+High School (Reading)

-See English under “Writing” (below).
+See under “Writing” (below) for “English”.

 Writing